The future of manufacturing is embracing circularity and local production

 How does the product-usage model work?

-The product-usage model involves several elements.
+Further to your interview with Nila Rezaei about the product-usage model, it involves several elements.
 First, products are designed to last.
 They’re easy to repair and recyclable.
 Instead of purchasing a product upfront, people either subscribe to it or pay only when they use it.
 Often, multiple people share the same item.

 Responsibility for the product is shared between users and the company.
 The company handles maintenance, repairs, and recycling.
 In Sydney, GoGet and Zoomo are great examples.
 This concept of the sharing economy moves us away from the idea of owning everything.
 Still, challenges remain, especially with complex items like electronic waste.
 For instance, recycling smartphones is tricky due to their mixed materials and complicated disassembly processes.